willsam100/Presentations/Intro To Xamarin for F#/slides/index.md

 ### Pros & Cons

 - Pros
-    - Great for enterprise
+    - Great for enterprise (selling to your boss)
     - Should be able to buid anything
 - Cons
     - View models hold state
-    - Lot's of objects
         - variables are evil (well..source of bugs)
+    - Communication between VMs can become complicated
+    - not very declarative/functional
+    - not leveraging all of F#'s power

 ***
+### Xamarin with a functional/reactive architecture

+***
 ### A functional architecture

 > Elm is a domain-specific programming language for declaratively creating web browser-based graphical user interfaces.
 Source: wikipedia
 ![alt text](images/elm.png "")

+***
+### A functional architecture

+- A single model to repsent all data/state in the application
+- a function(s) to update the state
+- function to render the state
+- function to handle user action

 ***
 ### The Elm Architecture